UPDATE: The land was postponed due to pandemic, please see updated information here!

 Even when it was slated to be built in the KidsZone area of Universal Studios Florida, Orlando’s version of Super Nintendo World was to contain all three rides: Mario Kart, Yoshi, and Donkey Kong.
 It’s likely that these same three rides will still be built in the Orlando version of the land.
 Now that the land will be placed within a new theme park that is being built from scratch though, it’s also possible that additional Nintendo attractions may be added as well.
 Fan favorites like Luigi’s Mansion and Kirby’s Dream World have been suggested, but no concrete rumors have emerged for any other rides beyond the initial three so far.

 What rumors have emerged however, are plans to build additional lands based on other Nintendo properties at the existing Universal Orlando Resort theme parks.
 You may have heard discussion for a land based on the Legend of Zelda games to replace Lost Continent at Universal’s Islands of Adventure, or a Pokemon land to take over KidsZone at Universal Studios Florida.
 As far as I’ve heard, these ideas may still be on the table for later down the road.
 They’ve just been placed on the back burner until Universal sees what type of reaction the initial Super Nintendo World lands receive.
-While we may end up waiting the longest in Orlando, we’ll certainly have the most Nintendo attractions overall.
+While we may end up waiting the longest in Orlando, we’ll likely have the most Nintendo attractions overall.

 For help booking your next trip to Universal Orlando request your free vacation quote from Elizabeth at Destinations in Florida today!
 She’ll help you plan the perfect vacation with the best rates on ticket packages and on-site hotels, and her services are totally FREE to you.